JLaffey-CB/pipeline-intro-lab/docs/section2solution.md

-Here is the Pipeline file contents for Section 2:
+Here is the solution `Jenkinsfile` for Section 2:

     pipeline {
       agent any